-For a variety of reasons, you might find yourself in a situation where you have to create a recording of the call you’re on.
-We’ve got a great guide on how to record phone calls on your iPhone or Android phone, and even how to record Skype calls, but for this guide we’re going to walk you through recording call on the messaging app WhatsApp.
+You might find yourself in a situation where you have to create a recording of the call you’re on — for example, if you’re working from home and need a record of an important meeting.
+We’ve got a great guide on how to record phone calls on your iPhone or Android phone, and even how to record Skype calls, but for this guide, we’re going to walk you through recording calls on the messaging app WhatsApp.

 WhatsApp does not natively support recording calls on either its mobile or desktop versions, but don’t worry because this is far from a dealbreaker.
 Many of the best methods for recording a WhatsApp call are fairly straightforward, so let’s take a look at a few now.